gnaslaniec/flask-crud-api/docs/usage.rst

 All endpoints require a bearer token.
 Authenticated users of any role can perform read-only requests, while only users with the ``manager`` role can perform create, update, or delete operations.
-When creating or updating users you must supply a ``password`` field which is stored as a secure hash and never returned in responses.
+When creating or updating users you must supply a ``password`` field which must pass the configured complexity regex and is stored as a secure hash that is never returned in responses.

 Key Endpoints
 -------------